PX4/PX4-Devguide/en/setup/dev_env_linux_ubuntu.md

 sudo update-alternatives --config aarch64-linux-gnu-gcc
 ```

-### Clang (not required)
+### Clang (optional)

 First [install GCC](#gcc) (needed to use clang).

-We recommend you to get clang from the Ubuntu software repository as follows:
+We recommend you to get clang from the Ubuntu software repository, as shown below:
 ```
 sudo apt-get install clang
 ```

-Example below for building PX4 firmware out of tree, using CMake.
+Example below for building PX4 firmware out of tree, using *CMake*.
 ```sh
 cd <PATH-TO-PX4-SRC>
 mkdir build/px4_raspberrypi_default_clang